Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

-These results become more interpretable when also taking into account the values of the other two correlation coefficients, Spearman and Kendall Tau, which are designed to capture potential monotonic relationships.
-From Figure \ref{fig:Correlations_4_Classes}, we observe a substantial difference, in the 4-qubit noiseless case, in the values of the Spearman and Kendall Tau coefficients between the problem classes based on a diagonal Hamiltonian, or more generally those whose solutions lie in a computational basis state, and the problem classes described by a non-diagonal Hamiltonian with solutions in a superposition state.
-The first five coloured bars, in shades of red, correspond to the former category, while the last four, in shades of blue and violet, correspond to the latter.
+As shown in Figure~\ref{fig:Correlations_4_Classes}, different problem classes exhibit varying levels of correlation between expressibility and accuracy.
+Furthermore, we observe a substantial difference in the values of the Spearman coefficient between the problem classes based on a diagonal Hamiltonian, or more generally those whose solutions lie in a computational basis state (the first five coloured bars in shades of red), and the problem classes described by a non-diagonal Hamiltonian with solutions in a superposition state (the last four, in shades of blue and violet).

-Specifically, we observe how non-diagonal problem classes such as Adiabatic, Ising, Heisenberg Superposition State and Random Non-Diagonal, each of which has a superposition-state solution, show moderately or highly negative Spearman and Kendall Tau coefficients, with Spearman values reaching $-0.85$ and Kendall Tau values around $-0.7$ in some cases.
+Specifically, we observe how non-diagonal problem classes such as Ising, Heisenberg Superposition State and Random Non-Diagonal, each of which has a superposition state solution, show moderately or highly negative Spearman coefficients, reaching $-0.85$ in some cases.
+Recall that the Spearman coefficient is designed to capture monotonic relationships, these results imply the presence of a decreasing monotonic correlation for these classes.
+Based on our previous considerations, this suggests that selecting highly Hamiltonian-expressive circuits could be beneficial for solving problems whose solutions lie in a superposition state.
+The only exception is the Adiabatic class, which shows a Spearman coefficient close to $0$.

-In contrast, for classes with a diagonal Hamiltonian or a basis-state solution, we observe low or moderately positive Spearman and Kendall Tau values.
-In particular, there is little to no monotonic correlation for the Random Diagonal and MaxClique classes, and weak to moderate increasing monotonic correlations for the MaxCut, MinVertex, and Heisenberg Basis State classes.
-Based on our previous considerations, this suggests that selecting highly Hamiltonian-expressive circuits is not necessary for solving problems whose solutions lie in a basis state; instead, it may even be counterproductive.
+In contrast, for classes with a diagonal Hamiltonian or a basis state solution, we observe low or moderately positive Spearman values.
+In particular, there is little to no monotonic correlation for the Random Diagonal class, and weak to moderate increasing monotonic correlations for the MaxCut, MinVertex, MaxClique and Heisenberg Basis State classes.
+This suggests that highly Hamiltonian-expressive circuits are not necessary for solving problems whose solutions lie in a basis state; instead, they may even be counterproductive.
 In some of these cases, in fact, it could be preferable to select circuits with low Hamiltonian expressibility.

 \paragraph{Trend Analysis of Approximation Ratio vs Hamiltonian Expressibility in the 4 Qubits Case}